Xena,

 grand aspects of society.
 The novel 100%

-succeeding in the creation of yet another pulp heroine, whether or not she
+succeeds in creating yet another pulp heroine, whether or not she

-transcends storytelling to become something original depends on the perspective—or
+transcends storytelling to become something original, something human depends on perspective—or

 God’s War is the brutally bloody and bloodily brutal